-The co-curricular program is overseen by the Dean of Students and other staff and run by the Students' Club convenors.
+The co-curricular program is overseen by the Co-curricular Manager, with the assistance of Students' Club convenors.
 It includes the charities, cultural, sporting, interest groups and volunteer programs at College.

 CULTURAL PROGRAM

 Women's has a full cultural calendar during the academic year.
 Singing, debating, dance, drama and instrumental performance are all encouraged at our College, and there are multiple events throughout the year which enable students to display their talents.
 Active support of Women's participation in the cultural and sporting programs is a crucial part of College life.